Njonjo12/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 4-lastlines displays the last 10 lines of /etc/pawssd
+File 5-firstlines dispalys the first 10 lines of /etc/passwd file